 - Finally, we will get the result below.

-Read More: How to Set Limit in Excel Cell (5 Simple Ways)
+Read More: How to Add Decimals in Excel

 Method 4: Using Number Group from Ribbon for Limiting Decimal Places